Scaling Kubernetes Workloads with KEDA and Karpenter

 Overview

-In this workshop you'll learn about the Kubernetes Event Driven Autoscaler (aka KEDA), as well as the AKS Node Auto Provisioner (aka NAP).
-We'll deploy a sample application, and demonstrate how Keda allows you to scale Kubernetes workloads based on a vast list of potential scale trigger sources.
-We'll then learn about how Node Auto Provisioner leverages the capabilities established by the Karpenter open source project, via the Karpenter Provider for Azure, to improve the nodepool scaling behavior and flexibility of your AKS cluster.
+In this workshop you'll learn about the Kubernetes Event-driven Autoscaler (aka KEDA), as well as Azure Kubernetes Service (AKS) Node Auto Provisioning (NAP).
+We'll deploy a sample application, and demonstrate how KEDA allows you to scale Kubernetes workloads based on a vast list of potential scale trigger sources.
+We'll then learn about how Node Auto Provisioning leverages the capabilities established by the Karpenter open source project, via the Karpenter Provider for Azure, to improve the node scaling behavior and flexibility of your AKS cluster.

 Objectives